datacarpentry/image-processing/episodes/02-image-basics.md

 Actually, `skimage.io.imread()` uses `iio.imread()` internally when loading an image into Python.
 It is certainly something you may use as you see fit in your own code.
-In this lesson, we use the imageio library to read or write (save) images, while `skimage` is dedicated to performing operations on the images.
+In this lesson, we use the imageio library to read or write (save) images, while scikit-image is dedicated to performing operations on the images.
 Using imageio gives us more flexibility, especially when it comes to handling metadata.